Rhode Island Hummingbirds: 3 Awesome Documented Species

 Read on to find out more about each of these hummingbird species as well as where and when they can be found in Rhode Island.

-There are no hummingbirds classified as year-round residents in Rhode Island; however, there are some hummingbirds that occasionally overwinter in Rhode Island such as the Rufous hummingbird.
+There are no hummingbirds classified as year-round residents in Rhode Island; however, the Rufous hummingbird and those too old or injured to migrate can occasionally overwinter in the state.

 This hummingbird classification is defined as year-round residents residing in Rhode Island 365 days a year.